2stacks/2stacks.github.io/_posts/2019-05-24-rancher-2-and-letsencrypt.md

 ```

 Unlike previous versions of the Rancher cert-manager application, you'll need to create your own [Cluster Issuer].
 First
-create similar to the following.
+create a file similar to the following.
 ```bash
 ~$ cat cluster-issuer.yaml
 apiVersion: certmanager.k8s.io/v1alpha1